online doctor logo

 Black stool and peptic ulcer

-Black stool can be considered a clear indication of peptic ulcer.
-You might have an undiagnosed peptic ulcer if you have a black stool and stomach pain.
-Now the question that may cross your head includes: How can black and tar coloured stool indicate a stomach ulcer?
+Black stools are an indication of peptic ulcer.
+You might have an undiagnosed peptic ulcer if you have black or dark brown stool and stomach pain.
+Now, the question that may cross your head includes: How can black and tar-colored stool indicate a stomach ulcer?

 How that happens is when your gastric cavity has wounds or ulcers, they merely bleed out; ultimately, blood mixes out with your stool and turns it into black and tarry stool.
 Reasons for peptic ulcer include regular use of certain medications like aspirins and ibuprofen or other associated conditions like bacteria.
-In addition, stomach ulcers can be associated with other symptoms besides having a black and tarry stool.
+In addition, stomach ulcers cause other symptoms besides having black diarrhea, such as:

 • Gastric pain